 As the speaker plays, press and release the Play / Pause button quickly to pause audio play.
 Rapidly press it again to resume audio play.

 Note that the Play / Pause button is not a mute button.
-That is, pausing play in this way stops sound playback on the source Bluetooth device to which this speaker is currently paired.
-It does not merely just must the speaker while the stream continues going.
-If streaming, the stream suspends.
-So, you won’t miss any content when you pause the speaker when playing an audio file, as the source device (your phone, tablet, or computer) remembers where the content was paused.
-So it resumes playback at that spot when you press the play pause button again.
+That is, pausing play in this way stops sound playback on the source device.
+It does not merely just mute the speaker and let the stream continue.
+The stream actually suspends.
+So, you won’t miss any content when you pause the speaker when playing an audio file, Why?
+Because the source device remembers where the content paused.
+So it resumes playback at that spot.
 Live streams however, will continue advancing even when you pause playback.

 Move Back and Fourth in a Playlist

-Finally, you can skip forward to the next song, or back to the previous song in a playlist with the Play-Pause button on the Boombox 2.
+Finally, you can skip forward to the next song.
+Or you can got back to the previous one in a playlist.
 As the song plays, do the following…

 -